USF College of Arts & Sciences (CAS) | Academic Advising

 For a complete overview of Academic Advising and instructions for all departments within the USF College of Arts and Sciences, please visit the CAS Academic Advising page.

-For information and advising on a Bachelor of Arts in World Languages and Cultures please contact the Undergraduate Advisor of the Department of World Languages, Mr. Andrew Bird.
+For information and advising on a Minor or Bachelor of Arts in World Languages and Cultures, please contact our department's Undergraduate Advisor, Mr. Andrew Bird.

 - How do I Search/Register for Classes?